websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/search-results/understanding-low-level-search-options.md

 ## Low Level Search and Permission Checking

 Permissions checking is not available via low level search.
 If you search even a company index using low level search, important [permission checking](../search-results/search-results-behavior.md#permissions-and-search-results) is circumvented.
-You almost always want the benefits of permission checking, but one possible use case for intentionally bypassing the permission checks is an admin-only search page where any users accessing the search page must have access to all results in the company index.
+You almost always want the benefits of permission checking, but one possible use case for intentionally bypassing the permission checks is an admin-only search page where anyone accessing the search page must have access to all results in the company index.

 ## Low Level Search and Relevance